 Presurgical Assessment of Fiber Tracts and Surgical Planning

-HAFT provides a superior presurgical evaluation of the fiber tracts for patients with complex brain lesions, including low grade and high-grade gliomas.
-Presurgical studies are built upon precise and accurate neuroanatomical knowledge, which allows doctors to reconstruct perilesional or intralesional fiber tracts, design the less invasive trajectory into the target lesion and apply more effectively intraoperative electrical mapping techniques for maximal and safe tumor resection in eloquent cortical and subcortical regions.
+Fiber tracking provides a superior presurgical evaluation of the fiber tracts for patients with complex brain lesions, including low grade and high-grade gliomas.
+Presurgical studies are built upon precise and accurate neuroanatomical knowledge, which allows doctors to reconstruct perilesional or intralesional fiber tracts, design the less invasive trajectory into the target lesion, and apply more effectively intraoperative electrical mapping techniques for maximal and safe tumor resection in eloquent cortical and subcortical regions.